apache/ignite-3/modules/configuration/README.md

 ```

 Main parts of what's present in this snippet are:
+* Class name must end with the `ConfigurationSchema` suffix.
 * `@ConfigurationRoot` marks root schemas.
 In general, configuration consists of several things:
   * property `type` shows that configuration can be either `LOCAL` or `DISTRIBUTED`.
 Main difference is that it'll be
     stored in different _storages_ - `Vault` or `Metastorage`.
 But this information isn't known to configuration module,